ansys/grantami-jobqueue/doc/source/api/index.rst

 API reference
 #############

-The API for PyGranta JobQueue comprises the following key areas:
+The API for PyGranta JobQueue comprises these key areas:

-- :ref:`ref_grantami_jobqueue_connection` describes how to connect to Granta MI Server API and provides details about the operations available on the client.
+- :ref:`ref_grantami_jobqueue_connection` describes how to connect to the Granta MI Server API and provides information on the operations available on the client.
 - :ref:`ref_grantami_jobqueue_models` describes resources handled by the client.

 .. toctree::